Rohaz-bhalla/MailMind-Automate-your-email-replies-with-AI-n8n/README.md

 4. Update the **Google Sheet ID** in the `Append row in sheet` node.
 5. Activate the workflow.

-✅ Now your Gmail will automatically reply to important emails and log them in Google Sheets.
+✅ Now your Gmail will automatically reply to starred/important emails (which you mark manually) and log them in Google Sheets.

 ---